Tinkerforge/brickv/README.rst

     @echo off
     python.exe %*

-To build an installer, NSIS is required.
+To build an installer, NSIS and the Universal CRT (available as a part of the Windows 10 SDK) is required.

 Remember to activate the virtual environment.